noel-friedrich/lichess4j/README.md

 ```

 **LichessClient Manager**
-The LichessClient has for every rubric on the website an Manager.
+The LichessClient has a manager class for each information category.

 ```java
 AccountManager accountManager = lichessClient.getAccountManager();